 Another gem near Rivière-du-Loup: a group of islands right in the middle of the St. Lawrence River, protected, operated and managed by Société Duvetnor.
 These islands provide a great habitat for several colonies of seabirds, and many seals can be seen basking on rocks by their shoreline.
-Set foot on Brandy Pot Island (île du Pot à l’Eau-de-Vie) and Hare Island (île aux Lièvres), head for some beautiful hikes, and spend the night at a campground, in a chalet, in an inn or even in a lighthouse!
+Set foot on Île du Pot à l’Eau-de-Vie (Brandy Pot Island) and Île aux Lièvres (Hare Island), head for some beautiful hikes, and spend the night at a campground, in a chalet, in an inn or even in a lighthouse!

-Also in the Rimouski area, Hell’s Gate Canyon (Canyon des Portes de l’Enfer) will impress you by its grandeur and its depth reaching 90 metres in some sections.
+Also in the Rimouski area, Canyon des Portes de l’Enfer (Hell’s Gate Canyon) will impress you by its grandeur and its depth reaching 90 metres in some sections.
 Explore kilometres of hiking trails and walk on the suspension footbridge (99 metres high and 63 metres long), making it the highest of its kind in the province of Québec.
 Experience discovery and theme activities, including an enchanted trail with sound effects and displays of light, that will please the whole family.

 Nature is also an incredible artist, and the unique geology of the Percé region proves it.
 The Percé UNESCO Global Geopark has a network of trails punctuated with lookouts that provide you with amazing viewpoints and take you to a spectacular suspended glass platform.
 You can also see a bottomless hole, a crevasse and a cave.
-And to all thrill seekers out there: a zipline will be built for the 2017 season!
+And to all thrill seekers out there: a zipline has been built (not available in 2023)!

 Some 650 km long from the town Matapédia to the tip of Forillon National Park, the International Appalachian Trail (IAT) in Québec meanders through rural countryside, reaches summits with beautiful views on an endless sea of mountains, and follows high cliffs along the seaside.
 An invitation to contemplation, a hike on the IAT is a great opportunity to see several animal species in all their glory.
 Note that the IAT offers hiking and backpacking packages with various levels of difficulty, from very easy to strenuous.